KayleeDavisGitHub/KayleeDavisGithub/README.md

 - 🥅 2023 Goals:
   - [x] 🤖 Learn machine learning/AI development in Python
   - [x] 🧡 Tutor, and do more Data Science for Good.
-  - [ ] 📈 Work on my portfolio of projects here on GitHub!
+  - [x] 📈 Work on my portfolio of projects here on GitHub!
+- 🥅 2024 Goals:
+  - [ ] 🤖 Learn AI development in R/Python
+  - [ ] 🧡 Contribute more to the World of Warcraft community.
+  - [ ] 📈 Work more with others on GitHub!
 - ⚡ Fun fact: I love learning foreign languages, я учу русский!

 ![-----------------------------------------------------](